Restless Pursuits

 Next destination in our tour of historic downtown Quito was Calle La Ronda.
 This narrow cobblestone street is part of a romantic neighborhood with beautiful balconies and lantern lit streets.
 Many shops and restaurants along the way.
 The city has been creating various events to attract more people to this area since COVID forced many businesses to close.
 When we were there, they were celebrating El Dia de Los Difuntos (the Day of the Dead).

-La Virgen del Panecillo Statue
+La Virgen Del Panecillo Statue

 Our last area of historic downtown Quito that we explored took us up a winding hill through a dangerous neighborhood, according to our guide, to arrive at the statue of the La Virgin of Panecillo or better known as the Virgin of Quito.
 This statue can be seen from the historic district and La Basilica, and it is the highest statue in South America.